Tanilba Bay

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Tanilba Bay had a median taxpayer income of $45,155 and an average of $54,878 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates would be approximately $49,156 (median) and $59,740 (average).
-According to the 2021 Census, incomes in Tanilba Bay fall between the 9th and 9th percentiles nationally for households, families, and individuals.
-The income distribution shows that the $800 - $1,499 bracket dominates with 29.5% of residents (993 people), contrasting with metropolitan regions where the $1,500 - $2,999 bracket leads at 29.9%.
-Housing affordability pressures are severe in Tanilba Bay, with only 81.6% of income remaining after housing costs, ranking at the 9th percentile nationally.
+Tanilba Bay's median taxpayer income is $45,155 and average is $54,878 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages of $52,390 (median) and $65,215 (average).
+By September 2025, adjusted for Wage Price Index growth of 8.86%, estimated incomes would be approximately $49,156 (median) and $59,740 (average).
+According to the 2021 Census, Tanilba Bay's incomes fall between the 9th percentiles nationally for households, families, and individuals.
+Income distribution shows that 29.5% of residents earn between $800 - 1,499 annually.
+In contrast, metropolitan regions have a higher proportion in the $1,500 - 2,999 bracket at 29.9%.
+Housing affordability pressures are severe with only 81.6% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income